tidyverse/tidyverse.org/content/blog/usemodels-0-0-1/index.md

-We're very excited to announce the first release of the [usemodels](https://usemodels.tidymodels.org/) package. usemodels creates templates for tidymodels analyses so you don't have to write as much new code.
+We're very excited to announce the first release of the [usemodels](https://usemodels.tidymodels.org/) package.
+The tidymodels packages are designed to provide modeling functions that are highly flexible and modular.
+This is powerful, but sometimes a template or skeleton showing how to start is helpful.
+The usemodels package creates templates for tidymodels analyses so you don't have to write as much new code.

 You can install it from CRAN with: